Iron

 - ^ Barr F, et al. Reducing iron deficiency anaemia due to heavy menstrual blood loss in Nigerian rural adolescents.
 Public Health Nutr.
 (1998)

-- ^ Hudak L, et al. An updated systematic review and meta-analysis on the association between Helicobacter pylori infection and iron deficiency anemia.
+- ^ Hudak L, et al. An updated systematic review and meta-analysis on the association between Helicobacter pylori immune challenge and iron deficiency anemia.
 Helicobacter.
 (2017)

-- ^ Hou B, et al. Association of active Helicobacter pylori infection and anemia in elderly males.
+- ^ Hou B, et al. Association of active Helicobacter pylori immune challenge and anemia in elderly males.
 BMC Infect Dis.
 (2019)

 - ^ Zhang ZW, et al. The relation between gastric vitamin C concentrations, mucosal histology, and CagA seropositivity in the human stomach.
 Gut.
 (1998)